 - Herbs that improve vagal tone.
 A number of herbs help improve vagal tone in a variety of ways.
 From bitter tonics that stimulate the vagus directly, to “nervines” that help to relax the nervous system via neurotransmitter receptors.
 Think kava, valerian, passionflower and chamomile.
 A great article on the subject comes via Nikki Darrell called Re-establishing Good Vagal Tone and Balance with Herbs.

 - Gut health.
 Along with shared meals with trusted, loving people, there are certain herbs that improve gut health that in turn lead to greater vagal tone.
-Certain herbs act as “prebiotics”, feeding healthy bacteria in the gut microbiome.
+Some herbs act as “prebiotics”, feeding healthy bacteria in the gut microbiome.
 Some include herbs such as burdock and dandelion roots.
 These healthy bacteria then act to stimulate the vagus to improve parasympathetic relaxation.
-For a more in depth information about this, please see my article Trauma, the Gut and Healing: Building Deep Resiliency
+For more in depth information about this, please see my article Trauma, the Gut and Healing: Building Deep Resiliency

 The importance of plants as mediators of social bonding is key to our understanding of how to help people heal who are stuck in maladaptive patterns due to trauma, anxiety and depression.
 We often think of ourselves as individuals with discrete physical and emotional diseases but in reality we are part of a much larger social and environmental fabric.
-Poverty, oppression and social stressors are often the primary cause of illness patterns.
+Poverty, oppression, trauma and social stressors are often the primary cause of illness patterns.
 Sadness often stems in part from a sense of disconnection and alienation from our families, friends, the land, the seasons and our own good hearts.
 Polyvaggal theory teaches us that we can overcome this sense of disconnection that leads to poor emotional self-regulation by paying attention to the importance of human to human, heart to heart engagement and bonding.
 Plants can act as those mediators that bring us back into greater connection and emotional wellbeing.

 Cultural and Religious Keystone Species- The Need to Desacralize Nature Al Zein and Musselman